 Common mistakes

-- Quoting a secondary source as if primary — always trace back one citation level.
+- Quoting a secondary source as if primary.
+Always trace back one citation level.

 How to push results further

-- For high-stakes citations (thesis, published article, court filing), pair AI screen with a human librarian or fact-checker.
+- For high-stakes citations (thesis, published article, court filing), pair the AI screen with a human librarian or fact-checker.

 FAQ